Celery is perhaps one of the most versatile vegetables right now in terms of what you can make.

 It is also virtually calorie-free, so a person could eat as much of it as they want without gaining any weight.
 And it even has a negative calorie effect on the body.

-That means that it takes more calories to digest the celery than the celery actually contains.
+That means that it takes more calories to digest the celery than the celery contains.

-Regularly eating vegetables with a negative calorie effect on the body helps people to take in less total calories than they normally would.
+Regularly eating vegetables with a negative calorie effect on the body allows people to take in less total calories than they usually would.

 10. Prevent and Treat Cancer Naturally